Antonio Lefebvre d'Ovidio: Lockheed scandal

-Lefebvre was convicted in 1979 for corruption connected to $1.6 million in bribes Lockheed paid in connection with the Italian Air Force's 1970 purchase of 14 military transport aircraft.
-He was sentenced to two years and two months in prison.
+Together with his brother Ovidio, Antonio Lefebvre was convicted in 1979 for corruption connected to $1.6 million in bribes Lockheed paid in connection with the Italian Air Force's 1970 purchase of 14 military transport aircraft.
+He was sentenced to two years and two months in prison, the brother received two months more.
+At the time of event, Antonio Lefebvre was Lockheed's consultant in Italy and President of the Merchant Navy High Council.
+In court he confirmed that in 1971 he had handed over a suitcase full of money to an aide of Mario Tanassi.